-requirement is to produce a Dange Cofety Decument (DCD), which is not required requirement is to produce a Range Safety Document (RSD), which is not required 47 V to be handed in to Range Control.
+MOD Forrm 1930 (SAAF) Safe Activity Assurance Form. to be handed in to Range Control.
+MOD Form 1930 (SAAF) Safe Activity Assurance Form with Range Control 7 days before usage.
 17 Young firers The minimum age to live fire is 14yrs of age, with some exceptions in cadet units, refer to Cadet Training Ranges, Regulations for Cadets Training with Cadet Weapon Systems and Pyrotechnics, Army Code N0 71855-C. The minimum age to be employed as a sentry is 18yrs of age.
-(Cadets are not permitted to do sentry duties no matter what age) 18 Police & Police and Civilian shooting clubs are not authorised to apply the 200 mil rule.
-10 Civilian Shooting Clubs Civilian Rifle Clubs RCOs must be listed on the RAU authorisation list.
-They orvinan oncoming crass are to ensure that they comply within the limitations of References D & E. 19 Authorised Live Firing Only authorised live firing practices contained within the relevant authorised 19 Practices publication may be fired on this range.
-20 Hearing Protection Wearing issued, serviceable hearing protection is mandatory during LFMT and 20 Trouring Frotoction TLFTT.
+(Cadets are not permitted to do sentry duties no matter what age) 18 Police & Civilian Shooting Clubs Police and Civilian shooting clubs are not authorised to apply the 200 mil rule.
+Civilian Rifle Clubs RCOs must be listed on the RAU authorisation list.
+They are to ensure that they comply within the limitations of References D & E. 19 Authorised Live Firing Practices Only authorised live firing practices contained within the relevant authorised publication may be fired on this range.
+20 Hearing Protection Wearing issued, serviceable hearing protection is mandatory during LFMT and TLFTT.
 The RCO/FPO is responsible for checking everyone has the correct hearing protection.
 All personnel (military or civilian) are responsible for safeguarding their own hearing by wearing them The RCO is to ensure that all personnel comply with all of the above 21 Accident/Incidents It is mandatory for the RCO to report any incidents that take place on the range using the format directed within the relevant publication.
 It is mandatory for the RCO to have is their possession the incident aide memoire.
 22 Medical Cover Units are to provide medical cover as laid down in references A & G Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in references A & G 23 SARTS Only Range Operatives are authorised to handle SARTS target lifters.
 If the user requires assistance operating the targets they should speak to Range Control/Range Operative Units/Users are NOT TO CLOSE THE SYSTEM DOWN this will be done by Range Control/Operatives, this includes the Computer/Tablet system.
 24 CQM shoots CQM shoots cannot be conducted on this range.